Linear algebra and group theory: 14c. Brauer theorems

 Observe the similarity with the axioms for Tannakian categories, from the beginning of this chapter.
 We will see in a moment that this similarity can be turned into something very precise, with the categories of pairings producing Tannakian categories.

-As basic examples of such categories of pairings, that we have already met in the above, we have the categories $P_2,\mathcal P_2$ of pairings, and of matching pairings.
-There are many other such categories, and we will discuss this gradually, in what follows.
+As basic examples of such categories, that we have already met in the above, we have the categories $P_2,\mathcal P_2$ of pairings, and of matching pairings, with the convention that a matching pairing must pair $\circ-\bullet$ on the horizontal, and $\circ-\circ$ or $\bullet-\bullet$ on the vertical.
+There are many other examples, and we will discuss this gradually, in what follows.

 In relation with the compact groups, we have the following result:

 \begin{theorem} Each category of pairings, in the above sense,

 produces a family of compact groups $G=(G_N)$, one for each $N\in\mathbb N$, via the formula